MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/how-container-ids-are-generated-from-the-removable-device-capability.md

 ---
-title: How container IDs are generated from removable device capability
+title: How Container IDs are Generated from Removable Device Capability
 description: Describes how container IDs are generated from removable device capability ms.date: 04/08/2022
 ---